-Holders of our common stock of record at the close of business on April 26, 2012 (the "Record Date") will be entitled to vote at the Meeting.
-There were 7,845,146 shares of common stock, \$0.01 par value per share, outstanding at that date.
+Holders of our common stock of record at the close of business on April 26, 2013 (the "Record Date") will be entitled to vote at the Meeting.
+There were 8,662,074 shares of common stock, \$0.01 par value per share, outstanding at that date.
 Each share of our common stock is entitled to one vote and the presence, in person or by proxy, of holders of a majority of the outstanding shares of our common stock is necessary to constitute a quorum for the Meeting.
+Abstentions and broker non-votes will be considered present and entitled to vote for the purpose of determining the presence of a quorum.